Welfare State

 Introduction

-The two articles being compared in this paper are, End of Welfare as we Know it?
+The two articles being compared in this paper are, End of Welfare as we know it?
 By David Kelly and A Nation of Welfare Families, by Stephanie Coontz.
 Both the articles deal with the debate about welfare and the role of the government.
-Both article approach the issue from different angle and make a case that is both convincing and cannot be rejected easily.
+Both articles approach the issue from a different angle and make a case that is both convincing and cannot be rejected easily.

 Stephanie Coontz

-Coontz on the other hand thinks that the belief that reliance on state is a recent phenomenon and that is destructive.
+Coontz, on the other hand, thinks that the belief that reliance on state is a recent phenomenon and that is destructive.
 According to her conservatives think it leads to irresponsibility and makes people less proactive.
-Majority thinks that reliance on welfare of some kind is some sort of a failure and that ideally a strong and conventional family is independent and self-reliant.
+The majority thinks that reliance on the welfare of some kind is some sort of a failure and that ideally, a strong and conventional family is independent and self-reliant.

 Thank you for visiting Essaydemon.com and viewing our articles and sample papers.
 Kindly be informed that all these articles and sample papers are for marketing purposes only.
 The sole purpose of these articles and sample papers is just to provide our customers with an idea about our services before they place an order.